Copernican heliocentrism: Copernican theory

 Inspiration came to Copernicus not from observation of the planets, but from reading two authors, Cicero and Plutarch.
 In Cicero's writings, Copernicus found an account of the theory of Hicetas.
 Plutarch provided an account of the Pythagoreans Heraclides Ponticus, Philolaus, and Ecphantes.
 These authors had proposed a moving Earth, which did not revolve around a central Sun.
 Copernicus cited Aristarchus and Philolaus in an early manuscript of his book which survives, stating: "Philolaus believed in the mobility of the earth, and some even say that Aristarchus of Samos was of that opinion".
 For unknown reasons (although possibly out of reluctance to quote pre-Christian sources), Copernicus did not include this passage in the publication of his book.

 Copernicus used what is now known as the Urdi lemma and the Tusi couple in the same planetary models as found in Arabic sources.
 Furthermore, the exact replacement of the equant by two epicycles used by Copernicus in the Commentariolus was found in an earlier work by al-Shatir.
 Al-Shatir's lunar and Mercury models are also identical to those of Copernicus.
 This has led some scholars to argue that Copernicus must have had access to some yet to be identified work on the ideas of those earlier astronomers.
 However, no likely candidate for this conjectured work has come to light, and other scholars have argued that Copernicus could well have developed these ideas independently of the late Islamic tradition.
 Nevertheless, Copernicus cited some of the Islamic astronomers whose theories and observations he used in De Revolutionibus, namely al-Battani, Thabit ibn Qurra, al-Zarqali, Averroes, and al-Bitruji.
+It has been suggested that the idea of the Tusi couple may have arrived in Europe leaving few manuscript traces, since it could have occurred without the translation of any Arabic text into Latin.
+One possible route of transmission may have been through Byzantine science; Gregory Chioniades translated some of al-Tusi's works from Arabic into Byzantine Greek.
+Several Byzantine Greek manuscripts containing the Tusi-couple are still extant in Italy.